Frequently Asked Questions

 Here are 3 life changing experiences among many:

 Wendy arrived at EAMO when she was 2 years old.
 Her mum had died from AIDS and her Great Grandmother was trying to care for her.
 Wendy suffered from TB and had a weeping, oozing scar on her neck that just would not heal.
 She was very weak and tiny for her age.
 At the time it was obvious that she was not going to live for too much longer.
 We are very happy to report that Wendy did survive and is alive and kicking, and we mean kicking!
-She is now 10 years old, and talk about an extreme change!
-She is just full of beans and is a beautiful child indeed.
+She is now 23 years old responsible citizen raised by EAMO!

 For quite a while we only accepted children aged 2 – 12, however this changed when we met Minnie who was just 13 months old when she arrived at EAMO.
 She looked very shrivelled up, reminding us somewhat of a prune.
 Minnie’s mother had died and her the sister who was supposed to be looking after her just was not doing a very good job at all, so she came to EAMO!
-After a very short time Minnie responded very well to loving care and is now really healthy and happy and has gone from a prune look-a-like to a nice chunky adorable little girl.
+After a very short time Minnie responded very well to loving care and is now really healthy and happy and has gone from a prune look-a-like adorable 15yr old beautiful girl.
 Since Minnie’s arrival at EAMO, we have taken in many children under 2 years old.

 Prior to 15 year old Lilly arriving at EAMO she was being cared for by her father, as her mother had died.
 Her father raped her and she ran away when she found out she was pregnant.
 She ended up in remand prison, because the authorities had no where to secure her.
 She found a very safe place at EAMO where she had her baby, Pamela.
 Both are now safe, well and happy!

-If you have the opportunity to speak with Ralph & May Spinks, they will tell you that they have seen hundreds of unforgettable changes at EAMO since 1997 and that every image on this website has a story behind it that would give you goose bumps!
-But now that every child has their basic needs met, and they are happy and loved as a member of the Spinks family, those stories are just distant memories!
+There are hundreds of unforgettable changes at EAMO since 1997 and that every image on this website has a story behind it that would give you goose bumps!
+But now that every child has their basic needs met, and they are happy and loved as a member of the EAMO those stories are just distant memories!